eBay offers promoted listings campaign strategies for every type of seller. Learn more about what we offer on our Promoted Listings overview page

 - Select Create new campaign.

-- Select Add listings to add listings to your campaign.
+- Add listings to your campaign.

 Maximum cost-per-click